gesund-zusammen/gesund-zusammen.github.io/src/data/program/program_en.md

 #### Batch #1 of the program will:

-- Finance a minimum of six innovative solutions, possibly expanding the scope to 10
+- Finance a minimum of 5 innovative solutions, possibly expanding the scope to 10
 - Review all applications by an acclaimed jury on a rolling basis
 - Constantly expand the network of partners involved